nccgroup/xendbg/README.md

                               up and shut down.
 ```

-## Building
+## Build steps

-The following steps were tested on Ubuntu 18.04.1 LTS.
+The following steps were run on a vanilla Ubuntu 18.04.1 LTS.

 ```
 sudo apt install git cmake build-essential